A. Arun: General officer

 Arun was promoted to the rank of Major General and appointed General officer commanding a mountain division in the North East.
 He subsequently served as the Deputy Commandant, Chief Instructor, and officiating Commandant of the Officers Training Academy, Chennai.
+He also served as Commandant of the Infantry School, Mhow.
 Promoted to the rank of Lieutenant General, he served as the Director General of Strategic Planning at Army headquarters.

 On 2 January 2021, Arun was appointed the General Officer Commanding Dakshin Bharat Area.
 Earlier called the Andhra, Tamil Nadu, Karnataka, and Kerala Area (ATNK&K Area), the Dakshin Bharat area is a static formation that provides administrative, logistical, and infrastructure support to formations and establishments in these states as well as the union territories of Puducherry and Lakshadweep.
 In February 2022, he took over as the Colonel of the Grenadiers from Lieutenant General Rajeev Sirohi.
+In April 2023, he was appointed Chief of Staff of South Western Command in Jaipur.
+On 26 January 2024, he was awarded the Param Vishisht Seva Medal.
+He retired on 30 June 2024 after 39 years of glorious service in the Indian army.

 Personal life

 Arun is married to Roopa Arun, an educationist and founder principal of The Cambridge International School, Bangalore.
 The couple has a daughter Zephyr.